Financial Aid and Scholarships

 Financial Aid Application Priority Deadline:

 Some funding may be limited.
 This is why we recommend that students submit their Financial Aid Application (FAFSA or CADAA) as soon as possible after it becomes available on October 1st.
-If you missed the March 2nd* priority filing deadline, you will still be eligible for aid but will not be considered for all of the aid that is offered.
+By filing by the priority deadline, you can ensure that you'll be considered for all of the aid that is offered.
+This priority deadline is typically on March 2nd - however, it was postponed to April 2nd for the 2025/2026 FAFSA.

-• Students must complete their corresponding financial aid application EACH YEAR that they are attending college, if they want to be considered for financial aid.
+• Students must complete their financial aid application each academic year that they are attending college, if they want to be considered for financial aid

-• Make sure to include our Federal School Code: 001124, if you wished to be considered for financial aid at our school.
+• Make sure to include our Federal School Code: 001124, if you wish to be considered for financial aid at our school

 FAFSA